HomeDataRoom/egg-calculator/README.md

 # Egg Calculator
-A Lua script to help with *Egg, Inc.* contracts by the HomeDataRoom team.
-Currently in active development.
+A Lua script to help with *Egg, Inc.* contracts by the HomeDataRoom team. **Currently in active development.
+Expect bugs and weird behavior for now.**

 When you run this script, it will ask you several questions about your farm (and co-op if applicable).
 It then makes predictions about what your farm will be like by the end of the contract and whether or not you will be able to meet the contract goal.
 ## Disclaimer